widmannf/VLTIpol/README.md

                  km_angle, hwp_angle, paralactic_angle)

 ```
 This gives you the full Mueller matrix of the VLTI & GRAVITY.
 The way how to apply it will then depend on your way on how to process the observing data.
+Examples can also be found in the [connected paper](https://arxiv.org/abs/2311.03472 "Polarization analysis of the VLTI and GRAVITY")